AU-Master-Thesis/thesis/sections/3-methodology/study-1/simulation.typ

       panel.viewport, panel.settings
     )
   ],
   caption: [Screenshot of the simulation tool with the #panel.settings open.
 On the left hand side, the #panel.viewport is shown.
-The settings panel is scrollable, hence only a part of it is is visible here.], )<f.m.simulation-tool>
+The settings panel is scrollable, hence only a part of it is is visible here.#note.a[intentionally zoom a lot to make it readable]], )<f.m.simulation-tool>

 ==== Live Configuration <s.m.settings>